ScarletPixie/c-linked-lists/README.md

 # Overview

-All the functions for singly linked lists also have a doubly linked list version, the only extra function doubly linked lists provides is "link_node2".
+All the functions for singly linked lists also have a doubly linked list version, the only extra function for doubly linked lists is "link_node2".

 <br>